Since 2011, WPMarmite has been helping you set up your WordPress sites, customize them, and manage them on a daily basis like professionals.

 Despite everything, we do not promote products for the commissions they generate.
 If free resources are suitable, then we present them to you.
 WPMarmite would like to express your interest before its own.

-- Themeforest: The world’s largest template sales platform.
+- Themeforest : he world’s largest template sales platform.
 You will find WordPress themes in all domains (blog, portfolio, magazine, ecommerce etc.).
 However, don’t buy one on the spur of the moment.
-Weigh the pros and cons without being influenced by the demos.
+Weigh the pros and cons without being influenced by the demos and prefer themes that do not use the WP Bakery page builder.

-- CSSIgniter: Founded in 2010 in Greece, CSSIgniter offers nearly 80 modern and refined themes adapted to different sectors: online shop, business, hotel, magazine, blog, restaurant, photo, music etc.
+- CSSIgniter : Founded in 2010 in Greece, CSSIgniter offers nearly 80 modern and refined themes adapted to different sectors.

 If you want to use free WordPress themes, you can go to the official WordPress theme directory.